vazco/meteor-universe-collection/README.md

    Checks if document belongs to UniUsers collection

-   (on client side you must have this doc in minimongo![subscription needed])
+   (on client side you must have this doc in minimongo [subscription needed])

 - `UniUsers.setNewPermissionType(permissionName, description`